Plotting correlated data: Conclusions

 \section{Conclusions}

 The practice of plotting data points with only their marginal uncertainties can produce very misleading plots if there are considerable correlations in the covariance of the data.
-The proposed plotting styles can add additional information to plots, that make it easier to spot effects of such correlations.
+The proposed plotting styles can add additional information to plots that make it easier to spot effects of such correlations.

 The correlation lines are an easy way to include correlations between neighbouring data points.
 In case there are no correlations, they will behave like a simple line connecting the data points.
 The principal component plots can add information off the strength and direction of the largest principal components of the covariance.
 The inclusion of conditional uncertainties in the plot can indicate the presence of strong constraints in the uncertainty that are not reflected in the size of the marginal error bars.
 In case there are no correlations, they will revert to look like the usual \enquote{marginal error only} plots.
 In either case, the correlation information is purely additive, and can easily be ignored, yielding the same information that the classical plots provide.

 These new plotting styles are still not able to show the full information of all correlations in the data in the general case.
 The only practical way to show all correlation information is to plot the correlation matrix directly.
-Hinton plots are a good way to make these plots readable also in the absence of colour information, e.g. for colour-blind-friendly publications, or black-and-white prints.
+Hinton plots are a good way to make these plots readable also in the absence of colour information, e.g., for colour-blind-friendly publications, or black-and-white prints.
 This has a huge impact on the accessibility of research, as hundreds of millions of people world wide suffer from some form of colour vision deficiency.